Unlike most other 1960's soundtrack

 "the worst of both worlds".

-Golden Celebration' box set in 1984, but the tape
+Golden Celebration box-set in 1985, but the tape

-was lost (or stolen) while the set was being complied.
+was lost (or stolen) while the set was being compiled.

 and it was spliced from Take 16 and the ending

-was lost (or stolen) while the set was being complied.
+was lost (or stolen) while the set was being compiled.

 an unused medium tempo instrumental track that